 Honorary Degree Committee Chair Lonna Atkinson did a great job.
 President Hood thanked Professor Atkinson and the Honorary Degree Committee.
 The BOR wants to revise the honorary degree policy.
-Chief of Staff Breda Bova is conducting a survey of peer institutions' honorary degree policies, procedures, how many they award, and their honorary degree committee compositions.
+Chief of Staff Breda Bova is conducting a survey of peer institutions' honorary degree policies, procedures, how many they award, and their conducting a survey of peer institutions' honorary degree policies, procedures, how many they award, and their honorary degree committee compositions.
 President Hood urged BOR President Jamie Koch to include the Honorary Degree Committee in that process.

-Vice President for Human Resources Helen Gonzales is working on some of the questions submitted by the Faculty Senate.
-President-Elect Howard Snell and Faculty Senate Budget Committee member Ann Brooks (Anderson School of Management) are working with Associate Vice President for Business and Finance Andrew Cullen on the remainder of the financial questions.

-- President Hood spoke with Associate Vice President of Student Life and director of the Student Union Building (SUB) Walt Miller regarding the renewal of the food services contract with Aramark.
+- Vice President for Human Resources Helen Gonzales is working on some of the questions submitted by the Faculty Senate.
+President-Elect Howard Snell and Faculty Senate Budget Committee member Ann Brooks (Anderson School of Management) are working with Associate Vice President for Business and Finance Andrew Cullen on the remainder of the financial questions. - President Hood spoke with Associate Vice President of Student Life and director of the Student Union Building (SUB) Walt Miller regarding the renewal of the food services contract with Aramark.
 There have been many complaints that Aramark provides weak food service, that it is not convenient, not accessible, and does not offer healthy choices.
 There is a committee that is reviewing the current Aramark contract and soliciting bids from other vendors.
 The committee was formed in Spring 2007.
 There were focus groups in the spring and a consultant was used to evaluate the current food service.
 There are dieticians on the committee, but no faculty.
 The committee is currently in negotiations with Chartwells.
-Chartwells currently provides food service to Louisiana State University, the University of Utah, and the University of Nevada at Reno.
+Chartwells currently provides food service to Louisiana State University, the University of negotiations with Chartwells.
+Chartwells currently provides food service to Louisiana State University, the University of Nevada at Reno.
 Senator Ed DeSantis suggests that there be at least one or two faculty in the final decision process and that the senate needs to be aware.
 Senator DeSantis will follow up with AVP Miller.
 A member of the audience stated that she is on the committee and the head chef and Chartwells is a vegan. - Chair of the Provost Search Committee Julia Fulghum (Chemical and Nuclear Engineering) provided an update of the provost search.
 The search committee is outstanding with broad representation from across main campus and the Health Sciences Center (HSC) on North Campus.
 There are seventeen people on the committee with more than half that are faculty.
 The committee has been working with the search firm Greenwood and Associates.
 Greenwood and Associates is also being utilized for the Vice President of Diversity, the Vice President of Enrollment Management, and the Vice President for Research.
 As a result of leadership instability at UNM, the committee along with Greenwood and Associates, is looking for long-term candidates.